 Using a cellphone or other technology

 These statistics suggest it may be best to avoid cellphone usage when driving.
 It also may not be legal in your state to even hold your phone while driving.
 Utilize hands-free options for making calls.
-Better yet, pull over to talk; any phone usage can result in reduced concentration on driving.
-Taking your eyes off of the road to look up a contact or dial a number takes seconds, but you can travel a good distance in that timeframe.
+Better yet, pull over to talk; any phone usage can result in reduced concentration on driving.4 Taking your eyes off of the road to look up a contact or dial a number takes seconds, but you can travel a good distance in that timeframe.

 Age is a factor, too

-Using technology behind the wheel is a concern with younger drivers, who are involved in more accidents; the CDC reports that drivers ages 16–19 have a higher risk of vehicle accidents than any other age group.
-Adults and teens under the age of 20 are involved in more crashes related to distractions and more fatalities, too.
-Many phones offer settings that turn off notifications while in the car.
+Using technology behind the wheel is a concern with younger drivers, who are involved in more accidents; the CDC reports that drivers ages 16–19 have a higher risk of vehicle accidents than any other age group.5 Adults and teens under the age of 20 are involved in more crashes related to distractions and more fatalities, too.6 Many phones offer settings that turn off notifications while in the car.
 Use of these features or apps may help cut down distracted and dangerous driving.

 Consider these facts before using technology behind the wheel:

-Things many people do in the car every day are actually distractions that can put you at risk for accidents.
-While you might think of cellphones and texting as the main problems, other behaviors are similarly risky.
+Things many people do in the car every day are actually distractions that can put you at risk for accidents.10 While you might think of cellphones and texting as the main problems, other behaviors are similarly risky.
 Eating while driving not only distracts your mind from the road, but it may also cause you to drive with one hand or remove both hands from the wheel.
 Helping your kids with something in the backseat is a task every parent has probably done at least once, but it’s still a distraction.

 Remember that driving is serious business.
 Vehicles weigh thousands of pounds.
 When operating at even modest speeds, the physics of a collision can be devastating.
 If you can’t stay off your phone, use an app or phone feature to turn off notifications.
 If you need to make a call or text, pull over.
 When using your maps, review the route before heading out to make sure you have familiarity and position your phone in an eye-level holder.
 Avoid eating in the car.